 ➢ To synergize national, regional and global networks for strengthening mountain solutions in the region

-The organising committee consists of Ang Tshering Sherpa, Dr Ganesh Gurung, Dawa Steven Sherpa, Prashant Singh and Lisa Choegyal.
-Binit Shrestha is the event coordinator.
+The organising committee consisted of Ang Tshering Sherpa, Dr Ganesh Gurung, Dawa Steven Sherpa, Prashant Singh and Lisa Choegyal.
+Binit Shrestha was the event coordinator.

 The conference themes are directly relevant to the HKH region and are:

 ➢ Mountains nurturing communities

 ➢ Development pressures – balancing local priorities, conservation and tourism